-The loss of revenue is particularly acute during periods of steep economic downturn because 62 percent of Metro's operating revenues are from one source-the local option sales and use tax. -Another 30 percent is from rider generated fares, advertising and partnership agreements.
-In other words, more than 90 percent of the operating revenues needed to support Metro transit services come from these sources.
+The loss of revenue is particularly acute during periods of steep economic downturn because 62 percent of Metro's operating revenues are from one source-the local option sales and use tax.
+Another 26 percent is from rider generated fares.
+In other words, 88 percent of the operating revenues needed to support Metro transit services come from these two sources.
 The heavy reliance on sales tax makes Metro susceptible to service cuts during economic downturns.

-The reliance on a single large revenue source such as sales tax has made it difficult to fully meet the service levels supported by the sales tax increase approved by King County voters through the Transit Now ballot initiative (a one-tenth of a percent increase in the local sales tax).
+The reliance on a single large revenue source such as sales tax has made it difficult to fully meet the service levels approved by King County voters through the Transit Now ballot initiative (a one-tenth of a percent increase in the local sales tax).
 This puts Metro in the difficult position of not being able to meet the expectations of voters.

 Of course, addressing major budget challenges requires consideration of two strategic courses of action: expense reduction and revenue enhancement.
-The actions taken by Metro and King County in the 2010 and 2011 biennial budget, described earlier in this report, will result in ongoing annual savings of approximately \$38 million, and approximately \$30 million in new annual revenues (as the result of fare increases and property tax).
+The actions taken by Metro and King County in the 2010-2011 biennial budget, described earlier in this report, will result in ongoing annual savings of approximately \$38 million, and approximately \$30 million in new annual revenues (as the result of fare increases and property tax).
 Those initiatives help reduce the impact of the revenue shortfall.
-The Task Force has made it clear with earlier recommendations that they believe that King County and Metro must continue the work to find additional cost savings and efficiencies as part of the strategy to address the revenue shortfall.
+The task force has made it clear with earlier recommendations that they believe that King County and Metro must continue the work to find additional cost savings and efficiencies as part of the strategy to address the revenue shortfall.

-While additional expense reduction is recommended, it is clear from the data reviewed by the Task Force that for Metro to achieve near-term service objectives (minimize the extent of service reductions) and long-term service objectives (support regional population and employment growth and economic development activities) a combination of both expense reduction and revenue enhancement will be required.
+While additional expense reduction is recommended, it is clear from the data reviewed by the task force that for Metro to achieve near-term service objectives (minimize the extent of service reductions) and long-term service objectives (support regional population and employment growth and economic development activities) a combination of both expense reduction and revenue enhancement will be required.

-Recommendation 6: King County, Metro, and a broad coalition of community and business interests should pursue state legislation to create one or more additional revenue sources that would provide a long-term, more sustainable base of revenue support for transit services.
+Recommendation 6: King County, Metro, and a broad coalition of community and business interests should pursue state legislation to create additional revenue sources that would provide a long-term, more sustainable base of revenue support for transit services.
 To build support for that work, it is essential that King County adopt and implement the task force recommendations, including use of the service guidelines and performance measures, and continued efforts to reduce Metro's operating costs.

-There were several factors that made it clear to the Task Force that long-term, sustainable revenues for transit service are needed: (1) the dramatic fluctuations in Metro's primary source of revenue (sales tax); (2) the magnitude of the likely service reductions over the next five years; (3) the importance of the transit system to the economic recovery in King County; and (4) the need for significant future growth of the transit system to support the population and employment projections for the county.
+Several factors made it clear to the task force that long-term, sustainable revenues for transit service are needed: (1) the dramatic fluctuations in Metro's primary source of revenue (sales tax); (2) the magnitude of the likely service reductions over the next five years; (3) the importance of the transit system to the economic recovery in King County; and (4) the need for significant future growth of the transit system to support the population and employment projections for the county.

-Characteristics of Long-Term, Sustainable Revenue Source(s).
-The tTask fForce did not recommend specific revenue sources, but they did describe several characteristics that will need to be achieved for a long-term revenue strategy to be successful.
+Characteristics of Long-Term, Sustainable Revenue Source(s)

+The task force did not recommend specific revenue sources, but did describe several characteristics that will need to be achieved for a long-term revenue strategy to be successful.